confluentinc/ksql/docs/developer-guide/processing-log.rst

     ksql.processing.log.stream.auto.create=on
     ksql.processing.log.stream.name=<stream name>  # defaults to PROCESSING_LOG

-Then, once you start KSQL, you should see the stream in your list of streams:
+When you start KSQL, you should see the stream in your list of streams:

 ::